 Galveston, TX 77555

 Incidents and accidents may involve minor to major physical injuries of participants and/or program staff, behavioral issues, hospital/doctor visits, or over-the-counter medication disbursement.
-Incident Reports must be submitted to the Department of Student Activities within 24 hours following the incident by the CPM Program Sponsor or his/her designee using the online Campus Program for Minors Incident Report Form.
+Incident Reports must be submitted to the Department of Student Activities within 24 hours following the incident by the CPM Program Sponsor or his/her designee using the online Campus Programs for Minors Incident Report Form.

 A person having cause to believe that a minor’s physical or mental health or welfare has been adversely affected by abuse, neglect, or other maltreatment by any person shall immediately make a report to local law enforcement.
 This legal requirement will be communicated to all individuals participating in the management/supervision of TAMU CPM or personnel of third party CPMs utilizing TAMU property.
-As above, the Program Sponsor will complete the online Campus Program for Minors Incident Report Form within 24 hours.
+As above, the Program Sponsor will complete the online Campus Programs for Minots Incident Report Form within 24 hours.
 Please see the section regarding Child Protection Training for further information.